 The power reactor at Chernobyl, near Kiev, capital of the Ukraine, had a different design--like Fermi's original reactor, it used a pile of carbon (graphite) to slow down neutrons, with pipes inside it carrying the fuel rods, control rods and cooling water.
 It was a big reactor, and was not enclosed in a containment building.

-On 25 April 1986, an unwise engineering experiment at low power got out of control.
+On 25 April 1986, operators lost control of an unwise engineering experiment at low power.
 The power level surged, the reactor vessel burst, and the hot steam and graphite (as well as combustible zirconium metal used in the fuel rods) reacted with hot steam and with oxygen of the atmosphere to produce an intense fire, whose plume rose to high altitudes and spread radioactive debris over a wide area.
 Of the fire-fighters called to extinguish the fire, many later died from radiation.
-Towns and villages near Chernobyl had to be evacuated (they remain empty as of 1999) and agricultural produce over much of Europe was contaminated.
+Towns and villages near Chernobyl had to be evacuated (they remain empty 30 years later, although wildlife flourishes) and agricultural produce over much of Europe was contaminated.
 The remains of the reactor were later encased in a thick cover of concrete, entombing the radioactive waste left inside it.
+That cover has been wearing out, and an arched shed 300 feet tall was build nearby, resting on rails on which it can be slid to enclose the remains of the reactor

 Since these accidents, nuclear power generation in the US has proceeded without any major mishap.
 However, nuclear waste is still kept in temporary storage, as the national policy for its treatment and disposal continues to be debated.
 The other reactor at at Three Mile Island (and even the ones at Chernobyl) have been restarted to supply power again.